-Other than described above, there were no changes in our internal control over financial reporting that occurred during 2017 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
+There were no changes in our internal control over financial reporting that occurred during the quarter ended December, 31 2018 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.

 ITEM 9B.
 OTHER INFORMATION